-Following the initial minimum investment in the Fund, Fund Unitholders may make additional minimum investments.
+Following the initial minimum investment in the Fund, Fund Unitholders may make additional minimum investments provided that such investors are, as at the date of such additional investment, Accredited Investors.
 The Manager may, in its sole discretion, permit additional investments of lesser amounts.
-Fund Unitholders subscribing for additional Fund Units will be required to complete an additional Subscription Agreement and must qualify under the prospectus exemptions in NI 45-106.
+Fund Unitholders subscribing for additional Fund Units will be required to complete an additional Subscription Agreement and must qualify as Accredited Investors under NI 45-106.